Present Members

 Bio:

 Mayank Goyal completed his BS-MS dual degree course from the Indian Institute of Science Education and Research (IISER) Pune in 2020 with a specialisation in Physics.
 He has done research internships at the University of Michigan, Ann Arbor, USA and INSP, Sorbonne University, Paris, France, which resulted in 4 co-authorships and 2 acknowledgements in reputed journal publications.
-He joined the PhD program in the Department of Electrical Engineering, IIT Bombay through the Visvesvaraya PhD Scheme for Electronics & IT.
+He joined the PhD program in the Department of Electrical Engineering, IIT Bombay, through the Visvesvaraya PhD Scheme for Electronics & IT and later converted to the Prime Minister’s Research Fellowship.

 Google Scholar